 Big school v. small school

-Division I schools typically get the most attention and fanfare, but smaller D2 and D3 colleges offer fantastic athletic experiences, too.
+Division I schools get the most attention and fanfare, but smaller D2 and D3 colleges offer fantastic athletic experiences, too.
 Small school student athletes are still expected to train and play hard, as well as succeed in the classroom – the same expectations of D1 schools.
 In fact, when you take out scholarship money and the bigger stadiums and crowds, there are far more similarities between types of schools than there are differences.

-Student athletes need to ask if they want the big school experience (assuming they have a chance to play at that level), or want a more balanced approach when it comes to athletics and academics?
+Student athletes need to ask themselves if they want the big school experience (assuming they have a chance to play at that level), or want a more balanced approach when it comes to athletics and academics?
 Smaller schools typically provide less of a chance of making it to the professional level, but the success rate for D1 student athletes to turn pro is only about 2% anyway.
 In fact, some borderline D1 players who would likely sit the bench most of their careers at the big school level could become instant stars by playing at a smaller school.

 Make a choice best for YOU